theonesud/cellular-automata/README.md

 # Cellular Automaton
-Inspired by Conway's Game of Life.
-This is my first project using Processing so things might not industry standard.
+Inspired by John Conway's Game of Life.
+My goal is to build upon his idea and try to add more lifelike properties.
+Also my first Processing project.

 ## Features:
+- Float values (0.0-1.0) for cells
-- Pause with spacebar
+- Pause with spacebar.
+Then R for a random world and C to clear
+- Debug mode with stats printing on screen

-## Instructions:
+## How to contribute?
 You need to have [Processing](https://processing.org) installed (tested on Processing 3 on mac).
 If using vscode to edit the code, the [processing plugin](https://marketplace.visualstudio.com/items?itemName=Tobiah.language-pde) and [java extention pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) are good to have.

 To run the code in the Processing editor, just open the `.pde` file and press the play button.
 For vscode, install processing-java in the mac home dir (`/Users/{username}/processing-java`) and configure this path in vscode.
 Then `cmd+shift+b` compiles and runs the code.

+## More ideas to explore:
+- click to edit cells
+- prebuilt templates to add to the board
+- add random probability (possibly changing)
+- refine continuous value concept
+- read images as starting points
+- track history over time (lerp maybe)
+- what if cells travel to an env they feel more suitable?
+- nested automata?
+- evolution?
+- use audio signals?

+## License
+MIT